hashicorp/nomad/terraform/README.md

 - Follow the steps [here](aws/README.md) to provision a cluster on AWS.
 - Follow the steps [here](azure/README.md) to provision a cluster on Azure.
+- Follow the steps [here](alicloud/README.md) to provision a cluster on Alicloud.

 Continue with the steps below after a cluster has been provisioned.